CynthiaPeter/at_widgets/at_onboarding_flutter/README.md

 # at_onboarding_flutter

+**at_onboarding_flutter** is a widget that gives developers an opportunity to create easy onboarding processes for their flutter applications.

-A flutter plugin project to cover the onboarding flow of @protocol apps.
+With a focus on end-to-end encryption, this flutter package covers the onboarding flow of applications built on the  @protocol.

 ### API Key